 Explore it on Goodreads or Amazon.

-Other books by this author include Hounded, Hexed, Hammered, Trapped, Hunted, "Two Ravens and One Crow", Shattered
+Other books by this author which I have reviewed include Hounded, Hexed, Hammered, Trapped, Hunted, "Two Ravens and One Crow", Shattered, Besieged, "The Purloined Poodle"

 Fourth in the Iron Druid Chronicles revolving around Atticus O’Sullivan, the last surviving Druid.